ignasbra/ignasbra.github.io/about.markdown

 permalink: /about/
 ---

-Hello and welcome, I'm Ignas.
-I made this website to have a place to keep track of things that I made.
+Hello and welcome.
+I made this website to have a place to keep track of things that I made, feel free to look around.

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/ignas-bradauskas/).

-Cheers!